JasperNLiberty/dsp/02-editors.md

 >> Atom

-It integrates well with git.
+>>It integrates well with git.
-It provides many customization options. install "script" package, cmd + i to run the script within the editor cmd + shift + p: provides list of functions and shortcuts "git plus" package for integration to git
+>>It provides many customization options.
+>>install "script" package, cmd + i to run the script within the editor
+>>cmd + shift + p: provides list of functions and shortcuts; press Return to execute those functions
+>>"git plus" package for integration to git